nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 | Income      | Money received (e.g. Product Sale)                     |
 | Expense     | Costs incurred (e.g. Staff salary, cost of production) |
 | Command     | An input into the text box to carry out actions        |

+## Future work

+- Exported files that are created (e.g. transactions.csv) will be able to be renamed before being exported to the selected directory.